 As seen in the graphs above, the 12-month rolling applications and permits decreased steadily throughout FY 22-23.
 The FY 23-24 adopted budget included a single family home permit estimate of about 800 permits, but the projection was revised upward to 1,282 in February 2024.
-Actual permits issued through February were about 141% of the revised year-to-date budget.
+Actual permits issued through March were about 137% of the revised year-to-date budget.

-Each year, construction sales tax collections trend downward in the month of January due to decreased activity around the holidays, which is then followed by a rebound in collections in February.
-In January 2024, construction sales tax activity did not follow that same trend and February collections were also higher than average.
+Each year, construction sales tax collections trend downward in the month of January due to decreased activity around the holidays, which is then followed by a rebound in collections in February and the following months.
+Construction sales tax activity did not follow that same trend, with strong construction-related sales tax collections through the winter and into the spring months.
 This contributes to the high budget-to-actual variance and higher collections versus the prior year.
 An illustration of this trend can be seen in the construction sales tax graph on page 14 of this appendix.

 With the uptick in permits issued over the past six months, the 12-month rolling permit total has stabilized and began increasing after almost 24 months of decline.
-Overall, the Town made up 6% of total NSF permits issued in the greater Phoenix area in February.
+Overall, the Town made up 6% of total NSF permits issued in the greater Phoenix area in March.
 The rolling 12-month closings have stayed relatively consistent over the past year with a slight uptick due to the increase in permitting experienced mid-2023.